Schmiedium/untitled_physics_simulator/README.md

 implement caching for convex decomposition of geometry and expose the option

-figure out how to expose mass_properties for colliders (mainly inertia tensor and mass, also elasticity) add drag force to all entities (going to be bad time)
+figure out how to expose mass_properties for colliders (mainly inertia tensor and mass, also elasticity) add aeroballistic force to all entities (going to be bad time) add a way to parse input trajectories.
+Thinking C2 continuous splines, or maybe that quartic spline from the continuity of splines video?

 I think if I want to add bullets as entities, they would need to be resources, like the simulation object.
 Then add a flag to the gun for which bullet to use, query for Bullet resources and get a matching one